scmhub/ibapi/README.md

 ## Notice of Non-Affiliation and Disclaimer

 > [!CAUTION]
-> This project is in the **beta phase** and is still undergoing testing and development.
-Users are advised to thoroughly test the software in non-production environments before relying on it for live trading.
+> Users are advised to thoroughly test the software in non-production environments before relying on it for live trading.
 Features may be incomplete, and bugs may exist.
 Use at your own risk.

 > [!IMPORTANT]
 > This project is **not affiliated** with Interactive Brokers Group, Inc. All references to Interactive Brokers, including trademarks, logos, and brand names, belong to their respective owners.
 The use of these names is purely for informational purposes and does not imply endorsement by Interactive Brokers.